-Therefore, if alien civilisations do achieve both things mentioned above (i.e. show love and curiosity, and have the technology to visit the stars), it means the Milky Way should be literally teeming with intelligent life.
+If, what has been said here is true and alien civilisations do achieve the two main points mentioned above (i.e. show love and curiosity, and have the technology to visit the stars), it means the Milky Way should be literally teeming with intelligent and technological-advanced life.

 Is there any evidence to support both approaches being taken by ETs?
 And have people already been observing them to give us an indication that both of these two approaches are taking place as we speak right now?